szoti15/playground-mquc90zv/oop.md

 By modelling ***Animal*** we try to collect every attributes (fields) and every behavioral things (methods) that can be useful for us and can be applicable to every animals in general.
 It has 3 fields `avarageLifeTime`, `height`, `weight` and a method `breed`.

+From this blueprint you can create an exact instance of an ***Animal*** e.g. your dog, with his avarageLifetime 11 years, his height 35.56 cm and his weight 10.7 kg.